Nyami/nyami/input/posts/2019-05-10-VueWithAspNetPart1.md

 Before we get started creating our own stuff for Vue lets look at creating an Angular project using the [Microsoft's template](https://www.nuget.org/packages/Microsoft.DotNet.Web.Spa.ProjectTemplates/) and see what it gives us.

-Assuming you have the [.NET Core SDK](https://dotnet.microsoft.com/download) installed (tested with 2.2), at a location of your choosing, drop to your prefered terminal and type `dotnet new angular`.
+Assuming you have the [.NET Core SDK](https://dotnet.microsoft.com/download) installed (tested with 2.2), at a location of your choosing, drop to your preferred terminal and type `dotnet new angular`.
 We now have a fairly sparse, and if you've worked with ASP.NET, familiar, project created.
 Let's break it down a little:

 - ClientApp folder - a Hello World Angular app
 - Controllers folder - contains a simple api to 'fetch' weather data